Chief Instructor: Sensei Bill Williams

 Bill is the Owner and Chief Instructor at the Seibukan Dojo, where he continues to train, teach, and manage the daily operations of the dojo.

 Bill began his training in 1981 in Isshin-ryu Karate, and Sosuishi-ryu Jujutsu.
-He currently holds the grades of 7th Degree Black Belt (Nanadan), and the title of Kyoshi in Isshin-ryu Karate-do, and also holds the grade of 6th Degree Black Belt (Rokumokuroku), and the title of Shihan in Sosuishi-ryu Jujutsu, and NiDan in Judo, certified by the USJA, and certified Yudansha by the Kodokan Committee, Tokyo Japan.
+He currently holds the grades of 8th Degree Black Belt (Hachidan), and the title of Kyoshi in Isshin-ryu Karate-do, and also holds the grade of 7th Degree Black Belt (Nanamokuroku), and the title of Shihan in Sosuishi-ryu Jujutsu, 2nd Degree Black Belt (NiDan) in Ryukyu Kobudo-Tesshinkan, and 2nd Degree Black Belt (NiDan) in Judo, certified by the USJA, and certified Yudansha by the Kodokan Committee, Tokyo Japan.

-Shitama, Manzo Sensei, 16th Headmaster of Sosuishi-ryu Jujutsu designated Bill Williams Sensei as the Co-Director of the Sosuishi-ryu Jujutsu Kai-USA, (SJJK-USA).\
+Shitama, Manzo Sensei, 16th Headmaster of Sosuishi-ryu Jujutsu designated Bill Williams Sensei as the Regional Director for the America’s region, of the Sosuishi-ryu Jujutsu Kai, where he proudly represents the Shitama family, and Sosuishiryu Jujutsu.

 In April of 2018, Bill was appointed to the Tokubetsu Kaiin, (Special Members) of the Sekiryukan Dojo, in Fukuoka City, Japan by Shitama, Manzo Sensei, 16th Headmaster of Sosuishi-ryu Jujutsu, and Kancho of the Sekiryukan.
 The Sekiryukan is the oldest dojo in Japan and the Headquarters of Sosuishi-ryu Jujutsu.